 This is probably the biggest and the most important factor that I noticed and you should consider when you are planning to migrate.
 As I’ve said over and over again, both countries are good places for immigration and both are still open in accepting immigrants.
 HOWEVER, even though the said countries are open to immigration, that doesn’t mean it’s easy to apply and be accepted not to mention the very different process of application in each country.
 In Singapore, I stayed there for 5 years and I attempted to apply for Permanent Residency.
 Unfortunately, I was rejected without even a tiny bit of explanation.
 Yes, it is possible to re-apply but the chances to be accepted are very slim since you have already been rejected and you don’t know the major factors that they are considering in an application.
+So if you are considering moving to Singpore in the hope of starting a new business, it may be in your best interest to look into a site like singapore-company-registration.net in order to make this transition as easy as possible.
+Just because I wasn’t accepted, doesn’t mean it won’t work out for you because I’m sure it will.
+You’ll never know if you don’t try.
 Meanwhile in Canada, I tried to apply for Permanent Residency and in less than a year, I got approved!

 Winner: Canada, Finally!